Dipankar1997161/Predictive-Modeling-for-Churn-prediction/README.md

 - Hypothesis testing: EDA helps us to test hypotheses about the relationships between variables in our data.
 This can help us to identify causal relationships and make predictions about future trends.

 ## Overview:

+Customer churn (or customer attrition) refers to the loss of customers or subscribers for any reason at all.
+Businesses measure and track churn as a percentage of lost customers compared to total number of customers over a given time period.
+For example - If Company ADG had 500 customers at the beginning of the month and only 450 customers at the end of the month, its customer churn rate would be 10%.

 In this repo, there are 2 sections.

+My main aim was to perform EDA

 - A churn prediction on a Telecom Dataset from Kaggle **[Web-App is in development]**
 - A Full EDA on a local telecom dataset **[You can implement the model if you want]**